pbogden/pbogden.github.io/fm/hpsi/10/README.md

 ###Responsive iframe

-Demo of a responsive (i.e., constant aspect ratio) iframe for FannieMae.com.

-FannieMae.com supports responsive images.
-However, FannieMae.com
-does not support variable-height iframe elements.
+FM has responsive containers for images (PNG & GIF), but not iframes.

 This demo shows how to create a constant aspect ratio iframe on FannieMae.com by putting it in a <div> container designed for a PNG.